Skip to main content

 These exams are meant to assess the cause and severity of a veteran’s condition and are part of VA’s duty to assist veterans in obtaining evidence to support their disability claims.

-What to Expect During a C&P Exam
+What to Expect at a C&P Exam for Mental Health

-The examiner or a treating physician may also complete a Disability Benefits Questionnaire (DBQ)The form allows the user to use checkboxes and standardized language to evaluate the veteran’s disability quickly and correctly.
-Specifically, healthcare providers will “check a box” next to a description that most accurately depicts the disability in question
+The examiner or a treating physician may also complete a Disability Benefits Questionnaire (DBQ).
+The form allows the user to use checkboxes and standardized language to evaluate the veteran’s disability quickly and correctly.
+Specifically, healthcare providers will “check a box” next to a description that most accurately depicts the disability in question.

 The DBQ also addresses the veteran’s level of social and occupational impairment.
 For example, the level of impairment due to depression ranges from no diagnosis to total occupational and social impairment, with various levels in between.
 Assuming a veteran meets all the criteria from the DSM-5 necessary for a diagnosis of their specific condition, the symptoms section of the DBQ will then help determine the appropriate disability rating.

 In some instances, the examiner may physically examine the veteran.
-With mental health conditions, a physical examination may occur if the veteran’s metal health condition is linked to another condition.
+With behavioral health conditions, a physical examination may occur if the veteran’s mental health condition is linked to another condition.
 For example, if the veteran suffers from debilitating back pain which has caused them to experience depression, they may file a claim for depression secondary to back pain.
 At the C&P exam, the examiner could physically examine the veteran’s back and ask questions regarding the connection between the back condition and the veteran’s depression.

 How Does VA Rate Mental Health Conditions?

-Aside from eating disorders, VA rates all mental health conditions using the same diagnostic criteria.
+Except for eating disorders, VA rates all mental health conditions using the same diagnostic criteria.
 Specifically, VA rates mental health conditions under 38 CFR § 4.130.

 Ratings range from 0, 10, 30, 50, 70, and 100% based on: